davidrmiller/neural2d/README.md

 Requirements<a name="Requirements"></a>
 ------------

-For the neural2d standalone console program:

 * C++-11 compiler (e.g., g++ on Linux)
-* POSIX sockets
+* POSIX sockets (e.g., Cygwin on Windows)
-* Runs on Linux, Windows (but see [issue #4](https://github.com/davidrmiller/neural2d/issues/4)), and probably Mac
+* Compiles and runs on Linux, Windows, and probably Mac

 How to run the demo<a name="Demo"></a>